meetfranz/plugins-legacy/docs/configuration.md

 Unique identifier name of the plugin.
 The name of the plugin folder should also be this name.

 `string` **version**<br />
-Version ID.
+Version number.
 Will be used for auto updating the integrations.
+The version number must be in the following format: `1.0.0`.

 `string` **desciption**<br />
 Short description about your integration.
 Will be displayed in a future release.